mom-ocean/MOM6/docs/equations/vector_invariant_eqns.rst

 Vector Invariant Equations
 ==========================

-MOM6 solve the momentum equations written in vector-invariant form.
+MOM6 solves the momentum equations written in vector-invariant form.

-An identity allows the total derivative of velocity to be written in the vector-invariant form:
+A vector identity allows the total derivative of velocity to be written in the vector-invariant form:

 .. math::
   D_t \boldsymbol{u} &= \partial_t \boldsymbol{u} + \boldsymbol{v} \cdotp \boldsymbol{\nabla} \boldsymbol{u} \\